American Airlines upgrade strategy

 Should I apply for an upgrade or wait for a complimentary upgrade?

 For domestic flights where you have high elite status (Executive Platinum or Platinum Pro), waiting for the complimentary upgrade is often the right call — it costs nothing and your priority position means good odds.
 For international flights where the cabin gap is significant, use an SWU when confirmed inventory exists.
-Never use a valuable upgrade instrument where a complimentary upgrade would have cleared anyway.
+Never use a valuable upgrade certificate where a complimentary upgrade would have cleared anyway.

 Can I upgrade a basic economy ticket on American Airlines?